DigitalArtifex/QVariableStyleSheet/README.md

 ## QVariableStyleSheet
-QVariableStyleSheet is a small library that enables CSS-compliant variable processing in your Qt Style Sheets.
+QVariableStyleSheet is a small library that enables CSS-compliant variable processing in your Qt/PyQT/PySide Style Sheets.

 ## Usage (C++)
 ```